rincon-santi/autoexplain/README.md

 ## How does it work?
 It uses OpenAI to generate documentation automatically.
-That means you will need an OpenAI key to use this tool.
-To init tool, you can execute the following in your
+That means you will need [an OpenAI key](https://beta.openai.com/) to use this tool - create an account if you don't have it, click above right in your profile and in 'View API keys'.

-terminal:
+To init tool, execute the following in your terminal:

 ```autoexplain set-key [OPENAI_KEY]```